carlo98/precision_landing_shaping_RL/README.md

 In the second one run
 ```
 cd /src/shared
-./launch_test_ddpg.sh N1 <model> N2
+./launch_test_ddpg.sh N1 <model> N2 N3
 ```
-Where N1 is the run_id, 'model' is the name of the model to be used and N2 is the state shape.
+Where N1 is the run_id, 'model' is the name of the model to be used, N2 is the state shape and N3 is the action shape.

 #### Results
 The position and velocities for each episode of test are saved in the folder "shared/test_logs".